devmouh/mychildhealth/README.md

 # English Documentation

-**Zamil** is a premium, secure, and production-ready full-stack hospital and patient management workspace.
+**my child health** is a premium, secure, and production-ready full-stack hospital and patient management workspace.
 It seamlessly integrates a cross-platform client app built with **Flutter** for patients and doctors, with a robust backend service engineered using **Django (REST API)** and backed by secure environment configurations.

 ## 🚀 Key Features
 - 🩺 **Doctor Hub:** Manage appointments (approve/cancel), update profiles, write and publish educational medical blogs.